focus-editor/focus/LOG.md

       so if that position moved then so do the cursors (just like the individual letters would)

-- Try to improve memory usage (where did 100Mb go?)

 - Look into subpixel font positioning
     - Revisit the font loading code as it has some rounding to pixels there and consider using floats or other units for font metrics